jarrettfuller/jarrettfuller.github.io/about.md

 <p>Under the moniker twenty-six, Jarrett has worked with clients large and small, all around the world, on projects ranging from visual design to editorial strategy to research initiatives.
 Recent clients have included Thames and Hudson, MIT Press, University of Nevada, Study Hall, and Design Observer. </p>

-<p>Jarrett has taught in both undergraduate and graduate at Pratt Institute (NY), The New School Parsons School of Design (NY), University of the Arts (PA), Maryland Institute College of Art (MD), and Rutgers University (NJ) and has given lectures or presentations at Rhode Island School of Design, Kutztown University, Rochester Institute of Technology, and Northampton Community College. </p>
+<p>Jarrett has taught in both undergraduate and graduate at Pratt Institute (NY), The New School Parsons School of Design (NY), University of the Arts (PA), Maryland Institute College of Art (MD), and Rutgers University (NJ) and has given lectures or presentations at Rhode Island School of Design, Kutztown University, The New School Parsons SChool of Design, Rochester Institute of Technology, and Northampton Community College. </p>

 <p>His work and writing has been featured in Eye Magazine, Architectural Digest, Curbed, The Architect’s Newspaper, and Design Observer.
 He previously worked as a designer at Facebook (2013-2015), Warby Parker (2011-2013), and The Whitney Museum of American Art (2016).
 He received his BFA in graphic design from Kutztown University and his MFA in graphic design and critical studies from Maryland Institute College of Art.</p>
 </article>
 </div>

 <div class="profile_section">
-<h4>Now (updated May 13, 2021)</h4>
+<h4>Now (updated October 3, 2021)</h4>
- <article><p>After a few years in Brooklyn, I prepping to move to Raleigh, North Carolina later this summer to begin a new position as assistant professor of graphic design at North Carolina State University.
-I’m excited to fully-dedicate my work to design pedagogy and anxious to dig into this new city, institution, and community. </p>
+ <article><p>After years in Brooklyn, I recently relocated to Raleigh, NC to begin a tenure-track position at North Carolina State University.
+I've enjoyed many meetings, coffee chats, and lunches with faculty, students, and colleagues.
+We're exploring Raleigh's extensive park system and I'm enjoying riding my new bike.
+In the midst of this, I'm trying to find time to continue writing.</p>

-<p>Alongside this new position, I continue to both edit and write for AIGA Eye on Design and host and produce Scratching the Surface.
-I’m working on essays that continue my ongoing research around design criticism and have had the privilege to commission and edit pieces on media history, work culture, and design history.
-I’m currently finishing up editing a book project for Parsons School of Design commemorating the tenth anniversary of the Communication Design program.
-Scratching the Surface, as always, continues to chug along.</p>

-<p>I’m consulting more lately, mostly with folks interested in design publishing and strategy, alongside more traditional design work.
-I’ve been thinking a lot about the intersections of creative practice and administration and continuing my research on polymathic practices.
-I’m always working on a <a href="/playlists">playlist</a> or two.</p>

-<p>In what free time I have, I’ve been <a href="/library">reading a lots of books</a>, watching movies, running, practicing yoga, and cooking.
-I continue experiment with natural wines, making pizzas, and fermentation.
-I’m itching to get back to photography and painting.</p>
+<p>I'm thinking a lot about the intersection of administration and scholarship, the role of design in shaping institutions, and beginning a big research project on an intellectual history of graphic design.
+I'm spending a lot of time in the archives here understanding the history of the College of Design.
+I may have a book proposal or two in the works.</p>

 </article>
 </div>